Franciscoborges2002/steamTrashBot/README.md

 # steamTrashBot
-A regular trash bot
+A regular trash bot made in node.JS

 A regular steam Trash Bot.
 Some steps before downloading it:

+1.BE SURE YOU DOWNLOAD NODE.JS
-1.PLEASE USE SDA(Steam Desktop Authenticator);
+2.PLEASE USE SDA(Steam Desktop Authenticator);
-2.You are going to need shared secret code;
+3.You are going to need shared secret code;
-3.You are going to need identity secret code;
+4.You are going to need identity secret code;

 --How to download SDA?